JanWichelmann/AoEAgePatchStandalone/README.md

+## OVERVIEW

+This patch (contained in the AgePatch.dll) enables a fifth "real" age, while moving the "post *" age to the next available ID.
+It is fully researchable and behaves the same as the original four ages (in singleplayer and multiplayer mode), except for the tech tree (see below).

-This launcher starts the age2_x1.exe process and injects the AgePatch.dll containing the code changes to add a new age.
+The launcher starts the age2_x1.exe process and injects the AgePatch.dll.
+If you want to load it statically (i.e. by inserting the load code into the EXE file itself), you can find the required assembler commands in the injection.h code file.

-I created this software while working on the (german) Agearena AddOn (http://www.agearena.de/forum/index.php?mode=viewforum&forum_id=7) and will update it periodically.
+I created this software while working on the (german) Agearena AddOn (http://www.agearena.de/forum/index.php?mode=viewforum&forum_id=7).
+There are no known bugs by now, so this release is considered stable.

--- USAGE --
+## USAGE

 > AoEAgePatchStandalone.exe PARAMS